How to set up a quality assurance framework for your call center

 A QA framework helps you clearly define your key performance indicators (KPIs).
 The framework aids in identifying your goals as well as mapping out how to strategically reach them.
 Think of the framework as a guide to help show you where your call center is headed and how to get there.

 With the right QA framework in place, you give everyone working in your customer service team the opportunity to succeed.
 They know the guidelines and standards they will be measured by, so they can constantly work to improve.

 Here are some questions to keep in mind when developing your QA framework:

 - What data do you need to measure?

-- How will you monitor agents’ communications?
+- How to monitor your agents’ communications?

-- How will you evaluate communications?
+- How to evaluate communications?